davidlublink/php_piano/README.md

  Still no instructions

 Notes :
-The I2C class currently represents a massive bottle neck, because it is so slow I can only scan the 4x4 keyboard 1 per second.
+The I2C class currently represents a massive bottle neck ( because I am invoking shell_exec( i2c[sg]et ) ), because it is so slow I can only scan the 4x4 keyboard 1 per second.
 I will need to optimize the code.
 If I rewrite I2C class to interface directly with /dev/i2c-* I should be able to read/write faster.

 The fastest piano player on record can play 20 notes per second per hand ( or 40 notes per second ).
 There are 88 notes on the keyboard.